zerospiel/docs/docs/quickstarts/quickstart-1-mgmt-node-and-cluster.md

 Please review the [Guide to QuickStarts](index.md) for preliminaries.
 This QuickStart unit details setting up a single-VM environment for managing and interacting with {{{ docsVersionInfo.k0rdentName }}}, and for hosting its components on a single-node local Kubernetes management cluster.
 Once {{{ docsVersionInfo.k0rdentName }}} is installed on the management cluster, you can drive it by SSHing into the management node (`kubectl` is there and will be provisioned with the appropriate `kubeconfig`) or remotely by various means.
 For example, you can install the management cluster `kubeconfig` in Lens or another Kubernetes dashboard on your laptop, tunnel across from your own local `kubectl`, and so on.

-## Install a single-node k0s cluster locally as the management cluster
+## Install a Kubernetes cluster as the management cluster

+The {{{ docsVersionInfo.k0rdentName }}} management cluster is a plain Kubernetes cluster; you can use any CNCF-certified distribution to create it.
+For example, we have documented creating a [single-node k0s cluster](../admin/installation/create-mgmt-clusters/mgmt-create-k0s-single.md), a [multi-node k0s cluster](../admin/installation/create-mgmt-clusters/mgmt-create-k0s-multi.md), and an [AWS EKS multi-node cluster](../admin/installation/create-mgmt-clusters/mgmt-create-eks-multi.md) to use as your management cluster.
+The instructions on this page explain the single-node k0s process, but feel free to deploy one of the other configurations, then move on to configuring and creating a child cluster on your chosen architecture.

 [k0s Kubernetes](https://k0sproject.io) is a CNCF-certified minimal single-binary Kubernetes that installs with one command and brings along its own CLI.
 We're using it to quickly set up a single-node management cluster on our manager node.
 However, {{{ docsVersionInfo.k0rdentName }}} works on any CNCF-certified Kubernetes.
 If you choose to use something else, we would love to hear how you set things up to work for you.